 Video of the Day

 The fiddle leaf makes an awesome houseplant, but it does require some work.
 These plants can prove finicky and sometimes plant parents struggle to keep them alive.
 Although they can be challenging, they don't have to be.
 The key to success is learning what your fiddle leaf fig needs and then staying diligent about providing it.
 If you do, you'll have no trouble with your plant and may even earn some bragging rights at the local garden club.

 Best Uses for Fiddle Leaf Figs

-Reaching heights of more than 6 feet tall and boasting large, shiny leaves, the fiddle leaf fig is anything but subtle.
+Reaching heights of more than 6 feet tall in containers (up to 100 feet in the landscape) and boasting large, shiny leaves, the fiddle leaf fig is anything but subtle.
 They're an excellent choice if you have a room that needs some color or if you want to bring the outdoors inside in a meaningful way.
 Like several other houseplants, fiddle leaf figs do a good job of cleaning the air in your home.
 The larger the plant, the better it performs this task.

 How to Care for Fiddle Leaf Figs

 - Sun Exposure: Copious amounts of indirect or filtered light